drbfraser/HHA-HaitiHospital/README.md

 [boiler plate](https://github.com/nemanjam/mern-boilerplate).

 Team Haumea created this project for CMPT 373.
-It is currently being further developed by CMPT 415 team to deploy it for summer 2022.
+It is currently being further developed by CMPT 415 team to deploy it for Spring 2024.

 ## Documents